The Amazon Fire Review

 Amazon Fire 7 Specification

 What do you get with the Amazon Fire 7?
-Well first of all, as the name suggests the Amazon Fire 7 sports a 7-inch screen which has a resolution of 1024 x 600 pixels equating to a pixel density of 171 ppi.
+Well first of all, as the name suggests the Amazon Fire 7 sports a 7-inch screen that has a resolution of 1024 x 600 pixels equating to a pixel density of 171 ppi.

 Storage comes in two flavours, 8GB or 16GB for an extra £10 more.
 If the onboard storage isn’t enough for you then the inbuilt micro SD slot can accept a card up to a whopping 250GB in size and it has 1GB of RAM memory built-in, not a lot when you compare it to other brand name devices but you have to remember it’s only £50!